How to get the most out of your customer visits

 1. Prepare Well

 Before you visit, ensure the customer is the most representative of your persona of target customers.
 Prepare a list of questions as a side note.
-If possible, go with an engineer and designer as recommended by Marty Cagan in his book “Inspired”.
-It certainly helps to understand the customer problems in a better way.
+If possible, go with an engineer and designer as recommended by Marty Cagan in his book “Inspired.”
+It certainly helps to understand the customer's problems in a better way.
 Most importantly, inform Sales that you are meeting the customer to ensure their future discussion is intact.
 It goes without saying — dress appropriately and be on time.

 2. Match and Mirror

 When you meet your customer, the very first thing you should do is to make them feel comfortable and slowly break the ice for the conversation.
 Look around and see what their manners are and match up with yours.
-Studies have shown mimicking mannerism makes the person feel comfortable.
+Studies have shown mimicking mannerisms makes the person feel comfortable.
 “Mirroring” is another good technique from the book “Never Split the Difference” by Chris Voss.
 Try to get them on board by simply mirroring their thoughts.

 2. Avoid Biased Questions

 I think one of the biggest mistakes the interviewers make is asking biased questions.
 They can easily ruin the very purpose of doing the interview.
 This means you should avoid questions like — “You really like this menu on the top.
 Don’t you?”.
-This way of questioning simply forces them to stick with what you think.
+This way of questioning simply forces them to stick with what they think.
 The most important thing is to understand what’s in their mind.